Bone Marrow Aspiration and Biopsy

 • If a biopsy is ordered, it is done right before or after the aspiration by placing a needle into the bone and removing a small sample.
 During this part of the procedure, you may feel the pressure of the needle and a sharp, sucking sensation as the marrow is pulled into the needle.

-• In most cases, the entire procedure takes 20 - 30 minutes.
+• In most cases, the entire procedure takes 20 to 30 minutes.
 A bandage will be placed on the area after the procedure.

 • After the numbing medicine wears off, you may feel discomfort at the needle insertion site.
-Walking may lessen this discomfort.
+Walking may help with this discomfort.

 Instructions for after the procedure: